Rose-njeru/House-Property-Sales-Analysis/README.md

 The retail industry now heavily relies on data analytics tools to better estimate the prices of different properties.
 This case study analyses the sales of house properties in a city in Australia using **SQL**.

 ## The Dataset
-The dataset contains four columns:
+The dataset contains five columns:
 + Datesold: The date when an owner sold the house to a buyer.

 + Postcode: 4-digit postcode of the suburb where the owner sold the property